grpc/proposal/A21-Service-Config-Error-Handling.md

 client, then the client should fail to start, i.e., not act on the resolution result till a valid service config is received.

+If a default service config is provided (as a channel argument), service config resolution is enabled and the received service config is invalid, the client should NOT fall back on the default service config.
+It should as before, fail to start if it has not received a valid service config.
+On the other hand, if service config resolution is disabled, then the client should use the default service config.

+Based on this proposal, if new load balancing policies are to be introduced and the rollout is not controlled, then older clients will start discarding entire service configs due to the load balancing policy being unknown.
+To make this rollout process easier, load balancing policy could be changed into a list of policies.
+The clients would iterate through the list and use the first policy that it knows.
+If none of the policies are known, the client would treat the service config as invalid.

+For example,

+“loadBalancingPolicy” : [
+    “NewUnknownPolicy”,
+    “RoundRobin”
+  ]

+In this case, since the client does not understand the first policy, it would use RoundRobin.

 ## Rationale

 By discarding invalid service configs instead of ignoring fields that have